 Psychiatric Advanced Directives

-After ten years I still haven’t made a final selection to proxy my will.
-Tirelessly, I have put out flyers and solicited friends & family to fill out applications for the position of my Health Care Proxy in my transitional life team but no one has answered my calling.
-There is no question that this might also entail co-morbid radical medical interventions in which both my physical health & mental status is so compromised I cannot make decisions regarding my care. if any.
+After ten years, I still haven’t made a final selection to proxy my will.
+Tirelessly, I have put out flyers and solicited friends & family to fill out applications for my Health Care Proxy position in my transitional life team, but no one has answered my calling.
+There is no question that this might also entail co-morbid radical medical interventions.
+Both my physical health & mental status may one day be so compromised I cannot make decisions regarding my care.

-For your own search, I recommend rigorously interviewing all qualified applicants and asking them about their availability to meet for bi-weekly updates and revisions to your preferred life-sustaining interventions and other medical & psychiatric treatment that captures your philosophy regarding transitional life events.
-Identify early on their take or stance on recovery which will undoubtedly shape their future decisions about your care.
-Applicants should be required to prepare a presentation on their approach to executing Advanced Directives given the limits of the law and medicine as well as your personal philosophy regarding transitional life care.
+For your own search, I recommend rigorously interviewing all proxy qualified applicants and asking them about their availability to meet for bi-weekly updates and revisions to your preferred life-sustaining interventions and other medical & psychiatric treatment that captures your philosophy regarding transitional life events.

-Remember, ultimately, this is about your care and treatment when you too sick medically or psychiatrically determined to not have the capacity to make decisions and your ongoing treatment.
+Ultimately, this is about your care and treatment when you too sick medically or psychiatrically determined to not have the capacity to make decisions and your ongoing treatment.
 Make the right decision today and appoint a proxy colluding with your interests for the right care every day towards your ultimate relief and recovery.